OpLockSet

 Opportunistic file locking (or "caching") is an operating system issue, and has nothing to do with opportunistic (more correctly "optimistic") record locking.
 The concept of opportunistic file locking is not unique to Windows.
 Novell appropriately disables oplocks as the default.
 Linux also has an opportunistic locking concept.

-As of March 20, 2007, Microsoft updated knowledgebase article 296264 (see link below) to include Vista Ultimate.
+In March of 2007, Microsoft updated knowledgebase article 296264 (see link below) to include Vista Ultimate.
 It is not yet fully clear whether all of the six (five of which are sold in the U.S.) versions of Vista will need to be addressed in the same way.
 In view of the obvious similarities between Vista and XP Home/Pro and the inclusion of Vista Ultimate by Microsoft in the 296264 article, it would logically appear that the same issue as described above continues with all of the various releases of Vista.
 As of April 2007 we have accordingly updated this utility to be Vista compliant and have tested it primarily on Vista Home Basic.
 The updated utility now checks for administrative rights (all applicable versions of Windows).
 Where applicable the utility will tell the user that administrator access is needed and to right click the icon and "run as administrator."
 If not running as an admin, the user will be told.
 And it also now checks for compatibility mode (Windows 2000 and above).
 If the user is running in compatibility mode, the user will be told to disable that mode and try again.
+Then the reference to "Ultimate" was removed and by December of 2007, the article read:

 The Addsum utilities now includes the OpLockSet utility, so a separate purchase is not required.